Quarter, Really

 Vending Machines and Parking

 Older vending machines, parking meters, toll booths — some still don't take cards or phone payments.
-A $20 bill won't help you at a meter that only swallows quarters.
-Practically speaking, eighty quarters buys you 20 hours at a $1/hour meter.
-Or 40 snacks at $0.50 each (if those still exist).
+So naturally, a $20 bill won't help you at a meter that only swallows quarters.
+Or 40 snacks at $0.Even so, eighty quarters buys you 20 hours at a $1/hour meter.
+50 each (if those still exist).

 Teaching Kids Money